emanivinay/Avaj/Diary.md

 addition, since statement blocks create new scopes, care must be taken when dealing with variable assignments and declarations.
 All in all type checking will require significant effort on my part.

+### 10/07/15

+*   So far, the representation consists of AST and its children node classes(Expression, Statement etc..).
+A different(better?) representation is needed for type checking and other kinds of analyses.
+Such an IR will include information about symbols(e.g. a symbol table), loops in the code etc..
+I'll work on this new IR and write a AST to IR converter.